Gaetz/VulkanDemo/examples/shadowmapping/shadow-mapping-lesson.md

 Key points:
 - We will use a dedicated depth format (`VK_FORMAT_D16_UNORM`) which offers good precision for our shadow map
 - The image will have `VK_IMAGE_USAGE_SAMPLED_BIT` flag so we can sample it in the shader later
-- The shadow map size is defined by `shadowMapize` (2048x2048 by default, 1024x1024 on Android)
+- The shadow map size is defined by `shadowMapize` (2048x2048 by default)

 ```cpp